 Frequently Asked Questions

-Yellowstone’s volcanic geology provides the three components for geysers and other hydrothermal features: heat, water, and a natural “plumbing” system.
-Magma beneath the surface provides the heat; ample rain and snowfall seep deep underground to supply the water; and underground cracks and ssures form the plumbing.
-Hot water rises through the plumbing to surface as hydrothermal features in Yellowstone, including geysers.
+Yellowstone’s volcanic geology provides the three components necessary for the existence of geysers and other hydrothermal features: heat, water, and a natural “plumbing” system.
+Magma beneath the surface provides the heat; ample rain and snowfall seep deep underground to supply the water; and underground cracks and fissures form the plumbing.
+Hot water rises through the plumbing to surface as hydrothermal features.

 Small mudpot areas occur at West Thumb Geyser Basin, Fountain Paint Pot, and Artists’ Paintpots.
 The largest group of mudpots can be found at Mud Volcano, at the southern end of Hayden Valley.